-For this year’s Association of American Geographers annual conference, the ‘Art/Science: Collaborations on Bodies and Environments’ research team organized two paper sessions under the title ‘Curating the Cosmos’.
+For the 2013 Association of American Geographers annual conference, the ‘Art/Science: Collaborations on Bodies and Environments’ research team organized two paper sessions under the title ‘Curating the Cosmos’.
 The title is in part a reference to the Geographer Alexander von Humbolt’s work ‘Kosmos’, in which he outlined a natural scientific philosophy that hinged around aesthetics.
 Considered by many the father of scientific geography, Humboldt developed a series instruments that would enable him to make sense of earth process through the registration of sensation (heat, movement etc), and visualized these via a series of diagrams such as isobars, such that they imparted to an audience something of the unity he believed underlay the Earth’s diversity.
 In addition, our research into art and science collaborations focuses in large part on how creative responses to climate change, sustainability, environmental degradation have now become crucial to debates on ‘what next?’
 The sessions are a means of bringing together physical and cultural geographers, humanities scholars, and others interested in exploring this issue further.
 They include:

 Harriet Hawkins – Royal Holloway, University of London Curating Earth-Encounters